jamiebarnett/echor/README.md

 ## TODO

+* Dockerfile
 * Take a list of paths to listen on
-* accept different http methods
+* Accept different http methods